colindavison/product-process/README.md

-# Product/Process Patent Publication Claim Classification
+# Product/Process Patents

-## "code/classify_preamble.py"
+## code/classify_preamble.py
+Please change root directory to your local directory and then alter any switches for changing output